The birth of Malawian hip hop

 In 1994, Malawi’s longtime dictator Hastings Banda was dethroned from the palace of Sanjika and relegated to Mudi House, sandwiched between two roads that lead to the referral Queen’s Hospital, the latter revealing not only Malawi’s connection with pax Britannica but Banda’s fixation with aspirations normally associated with the British royal family.

 As teenagers during that critical juncture, we were experiencing our own kind of freedom.
-With liberated airwaves (and borders, it would seem – African-American pop music filtered into Malawi through cheap audio tapes via Dar-er-Salaam), we found an outlet for our angst through hip hop music.
+With liberated airwaves (and borders) and African-American pop music filtering into Malawi through cheap audio tapes via Dar-er-Salaam, we found an outlet for our angst through hip hop music.
 The thug theology of Tupac resonated with a closeness that was almost palpable.
-News of his death had some of us in real tears.
+News of Pac’s young death had some of us in real tears.

 Later, they discovered the Wu Tang Clan.
 While Tupac’s poignant lyrics painted censored dreams of a ghetto child, Wu Tang showed hip hop as a blank slate, with endless possibilities.
-Post-secondary school, they stuck with hip hop, forming a band, with Wandumi and Zimbiri as the key guys.
+Post-secondary school, Bantu Khamuladzi stuck with hip hop, forming a band, with Wandumi and Zimbiri as the key members.

-Later, the Bantu Khamuladzi would undergo a rebirth and embrace fully their Africanness, in as far as that was interpreted.
-Their second album Umunthu (Ubuntu) was an inspired potent brew containing thoughts of Biko, Ali, Nkrumah, sung in Afro-Jazz.
+Later, Bantu Khamuladzi would undergo a rebirth and embrace fully their Africanness.
+Their second album “Umunthu” was an inspired potent brew containing thoughts of Steve Biko, Ali, Nkrumah, sung in Afro-Jazz.
 It reinterpreted culture as never been done before in Malawi.
-A radio station called Power 101, with a 101% dedication to urban music and a core target audience of 15 to 35, would give them a much needed outlet.
+A radio station called Power 101, with a 101% dedication to urban music and a core target audience of 15 to 35 year olds, would give them a much needed outlet.

 Their rebirth did not happen in a vacuum.
-Bantu Khamuladzi were exposed to music of a different kind at the French Cultural Centre.
+Bantu Khamuladzi were exposed to music of a different kind at the French Cultural Centre in Blantyre.
 When the likes of Ishmael Lo, Habib Koite, Angelique Kidjo and Tiken Jah Fakoly came in town, Bantu Khamuladzi had front row seats.

-Fans of Afropop will remember how TFI, in an attempt to gain some cultural credibility, selected the then unknown Khadja Nin in 1996 as its summer act, catapulting her to world fame.
-Something similar happened in Malawi when the local television selected Khamuladzi’s beautiful music video ‘Afrika’ as its poster video.
+Fans of Afropop will remember how French Cultural Centre, in an attempt to gain some cultural credibility, selected the then unknown Khadja Nin in 1996 as its summer act, catapulting her to world fame.
+Something similar happened in Malawi when the local television selected Khamuladzi’s beautiful music video “Afrika” as its poster video.
 Hitherto, music videos had been dull affairs of people dancing on green lawns.
 Afrika featured Malawi’s prominent feature, the lake.
 For the first time, a music video had a budget and an impressive wardrobe.

-Post Television Malawi, their fame grew across Malawi, peaking in 2006.
-The colourful African-inspired clothing worn in their videos would lead Khamuladzi to start a fashion label that was to dent Malawi’s landscape.
+Post-Television Malawi, their fame grew across Malawi, peaking in 2006.
+The colorful African-inspired clothing worn in their videos would lead Khamuladzi to start a fashion label that was to dent Malawi’s landscape.
 Aptly named Khalidwe (cultural), the clothing would be embraced by urban Malawians with almost a vengeance.
 It soon also inspired a horde of copy cats, all of them with cultural names.

 Still, the machine they had almost invented is still in motion.
 While it lacks density (none of its participators has sought to really take time and study ways of the ancestors and marry them with modernity), it has managed to turn itself into a serious business.
 Today, Malawians refer to just about any African-inspired clothing as Khalidwe and modern hip hop and dance hall music in now sung in ChiChewa, Malawi’s main official language.

-Recently, I met Wandumi who is now back in the studios to record.
-For him, unfortunately, structures are still not in place for him to succeed.
+Recently, I met Wandumi.
+He is now back in the studio to record.
+For him, unfortunately, structures are still not in place to succeed.
 Not that it will stop him from making music.
 As a fan, all I can do is raise a clenched fist.
 The machine they helped invent is not perfect but it helps fellow Africans engage with what it means to be African, limited though that may be.